 Facility Inspections

 We want to point out that this nursing home outperformed its overall grade in the category of inspections.
 In fact, it received a nearly flawless government inspection report this year.
-As a result, we gave it one of our highest grades in this area with a grade of A. Inspection scores weigh several factors included in a facility's inspection report.
+As a result, we gave it one of our highest grades in this area with a grade of A+.
+Inspection scores weigh several factors included in a facility's inspection report.
 One of the most important criteria we weigh heavily is the number and severity of deficiencies.
 Places with better scores in this area typically have few of these severe deficiencies.
 While this facility had a few deficiencies on its government inspection report, none were major deficiencies based on CMS' deficiency scale.
-A few minor deficiencies shouldn't lead you to cross a nursing home off your list.
+The fact that none of the deficiencies were severe made us feel better about this inspection report.

 Short-term Care Quality